zombie-einstein/zombie-einstein.github.io/_posts/2020-07-12-ca_causal_regions.md

 ## Conclusion

-Like the the
+Like the
 [probabilistic cellular automata]({% post_url 2020-06-27-probabilistic_ca %})
 project I feel the algorithm and implementation turned out really nicely but there was not a strong conclusion to be drawn from the results.
-As noted above in a few cases it seem to nicely pick out patterns from the background noise, but this is not general across the board.
+As noted above in a few cases it seems to nicely pick out patterns from the background noise, but this is not general across the board.

 I think part of this might be down to choice of function to flatten the